Rienzi Plantation House

 Rienzi Plantation House is a historic mansion located at 215 East Bayou Road in Thibodaux, Louisiana.

 While it gives the impression of dating to c.1840, it is believed that the house was built between 1814 and 1825.

 Rienzi plantation house is located directly across Bayou Lafourche from the town of Thibodaux.
 Despite the proximity of a modern shopping center, the house enjoys a historic setting due to the large live oaks on the property.
-Two of the oaks are registered in the Live Oak Society.
+Two of the oaks are registered with the Live Oak Society.

 The mansion was added to the National Register of Historic Places on May 31, 1980.